-As usual, there were some changes.
-I wanted a smaller batch so I scaled it down a bit.
+The recipe that spawned this one is from Land o' Lakes, but I had to make some significant changes.
+I wanted a smaller batch and scaled it down a bit.
 Plus I said goodbye to the cherries and adjusted the flavor by increasing the nutmeg and adding vanilla.

-It’s a good thing I made a smaller batch because I ended up making this three times to get the flavor just right.
-It comes together quickly, and since it only makes 20 you can whip up a small batch and put the eggnog flavored biscotti in with another more traditional flavor.
-For the rum flavor, I recommend using rum extract in place of rum because it packs a little more punch without adding too much liquid.
+This recipe comes together quickly, and since it only makes 20 you can whip up a small batch and put the eggnog flavored biscotti in with another more traditional flavor.
+For the rum flavor, I recommend using rum extract in place of rum.
+Extract packs a little more punch without adding too much liquid.
 For the nutmeg, use freshly grated if possible.

 Eggnog Flavored Biscotti